kaduardo/purple-hangouts.SlackBuild/README.md

 **A simple SlackBuild script for packaging purple-hangouts for slackware 14.2**

+The script clones the latest repository and builds everything from there.

 ## Dependencies

 This plugin requires the following packages (both can be found on http://slackbuilds.org):